The Challenge: CIPA-Compliant Web Filtering for 106,000+ Students

 To tackle this challenge, PCPS sought after a cloud-based solution that was quick and easy to deploy, and would reliably filter school-owned devices on- or off-campus.

 The district chose Lightspeed Filter™ to quickly and completely filter the 23,000 school-owned devices that were distributed.
 A cloud-based filter that’s fast and easy to deploy, Lightspeed Filter decrypts SSL traffic without proxy, operates on every OS, and keeps students safe online with smart features, whenever and wherever.
 Implementation of the filter cleared one of the biggest hurdles in a remote learning plan: keeping students safe online on a school-owned device.

 “From the time Lightspeed activated our licenses, we had our filter polices in place in under a day,” Barrios notes.
-“The speed we got this set up with, the agility the platform that allows us to adjusts to changes on the fly, and the phenomenal support we got from the Lightspeed team solved every problem we had with filtering take-home devices.”
+“Thanks to the quick set-up, the flexible platform’s capacity for changes on the fly, and the phenomenal support we got from the Lightspeed team, this solution solved every problem we had with filtering take-home devices.”

 Aside from rapid deployment and ease of use, the filter has provided the district with access to greater visibility into student web activity than previously experienced.
 “The daily web activity report measures student activity online, so we can see what percentage of their time they’re spending on educational sites versus non-educational sites, which is huge for remote learning,” says Barrios.
 “The reporting feature has been extremely helpful, and we’ve been using it every single day.”

 Another benefit of Lightspeed Filter is its ability to track devices via IP address.
 Having sent out 23,000 devices to students across the district, Barrios sees the value in knowing exactly where those devices are.
 “The device tracking has been a huge help when you’re very quickly handing out lots and lots of devices for students to take home.”